 We will provide a great deal of help and support to ensure you achieve a rewarding and satisfying placement.
 We have many links to outside agencies and organisations to best support you along your professional development.
 Our dedicated team of placement officers are there to guide and support you through the placement process and experience.

 How long is my placement?

-Should you choose to undertake a work placement, you will begin your placement after completion of your second year of study and you must complete a minimum of 40 weeks (or a minimum of 30-weeks for 2017 entry).
+Should you choose to undertake a work placement, you will begin your placement after completion of your second year of study and you must complete a minimum of 30-weeks.

 Background and experience